 “Interestingly, we started with an idea based on our earlier results and set out to structure quantum light for enhanced measurement precision.
 However, we then realized that the underlying physics of this application also contributes to the long debate about the origins of the Gouy phase anomaly of focused light fields,” explains Robert Fickler, group leader of the Experimental Quantum Optics group at Tampere University.

-As the Gouy phase behavior can be used to determine the distance a beam of light has propagated, the speed up of the quantum Gouy could allow for an improvement in the precision of measuring distances.
+As the Gouy phase behavior can be used to determine the distance a beam of light has propagated, the speed up of the quantum Gouy phase could allow for an improvement in the precision of measuring distances.

 With this new understanding at hand, the researchers are planning to develop novel techniques to enhance their measurement abilities such that it will be possible to measure more complex beams of structured photons.
 The team expects that this will help them push forward the application of the observed effect, and potentially bring to light more differences between quantum and classical light fields.
 Click here to read original Phys.org article.